 Anne Jacob1, Mohsen Joshanloo2, Robert Czernecka1, Anja Kräplin1

-1Faculty of Psychology, Technische Universität Dresden, Germany
+1Faculty of Psychology, TUD Dresden University of Technology , Germany

 2Department of Psychology, Keimyung University, Daegu, South Korea

 Author note

 We are presenting a Stage 1 Registered Report.
 In order to maximize transparency, we have written some aspects of the method section in the past tense, as the first of three waves in the project has already been carried out.
 The analyses of the study can only be carried out after the final third wave, as the statistical models needed to test the hypotheses require at least three waves.
 In Stage 2, we will change the tense to past tense for all sections and add the discussion and conclusion sections.